 Eye witness video footage shows Zak was brutally beaten by two men after entering a jewellery shop in central Athens.
-Footage then shows Zak lying on the ground seriously injured and unable to move, surrounded by police officers.
+He was lying on the ground seriously injured and unable to move, surrounded by police officers.
 The video show police officers violently attempting to arrest Zak and one officer kicking him.
 According to the forensic report, Zak died from the multiple injuries he sustained.

 Zak’s killing and the initial reporting of the case, filled with stigmatising remarks and reproduction of fake news, revealed the deep prejudice that exists in parts of society.
 This must not be tolerated.